 Who is this course for?

-This course if for beginning to vet writers and authors.
+This course is for beginning writers, vet writers and authors, to self-proclaimed "non-writers".
+You don't have to be a writer to author your own story.
 Wherever you are on your literary journey, Joylynn will meet you there, then help get you to your final destination.

 What are the measurable results and objectives?

 A completed or fleshed out working outline and/or draft; dedicate time to be creative and immerse in the written word; ease the anxiety and fear of writing; facilitate the creative process of writing

 $297 per student (includes Author Planner - $49 Value; copy of Act Like an Author, Think Like a Business: Ways to Achieve Financial Literary Success - $19.95 Value; and a half-hour literary consulting call - $100 value)